We asked sustainable transport and electric vehicle expert Jake Whitehead to imagine how households might be travelling 10 years from now.

 Sandra works as a nurse at a local hospital, whilst John works as a public servant in the CBD.
 New transport options have meant that they were able to sell one of their vehicles, and now have one electric SUV.

-During the week, Sandra uses the SUV to drop the kids at kindergarten, and is able to charge her electric vehicle for free at the local hospital where she works.
+During the week, Sandra uses the SUV to drop the kids at school, and is able to charge her electric vehicle for free at the local hospital where she works.

 It is too expensive for John to drive to the CBD and it’s more convenient for Sandra to take the car to work, so John instead takes a shared self-driving taxi to the local rapid public transport hub.
 Usually he is alone, but occasionally he shares the trip with 1-2 other passengers.
 The price of this service is incorporated into his transport plan, which provides unlimited public transport and 10 shared vehicle trips for $50 per week.
 His commute has been cut from 60 minutes ten years ago, down to 35 minutes.